Andrey-Valciuc/clean_code/principles/SOLID/SingleResponsibility/README.md

   In this example the caldendar class contain a lot of methods that are technically related to the calendar functionality.
 Howerver, the addition of all of these methods make class too complex with too many reasons to change like:

-  -The way time is defined on events may need to change -The way titles are defined on events may need to change -The way events are searched for may need to change -The XML schema may need to change
+  - The way time is defined on events may need to change
+  - The way titles are defined on events may need to change
+  - The way events are searched for may need to change
+  - The XML schema may need to change
-  -The JSON schema may need to change
+  - The JSON schema may need to change

   So it makes sense to slip the code in more appropriate abstractions.